WebOfTrust/WOT-terms/docs/06_concepts/concepts.md

 [![hackmd-github-sync-badge](https://hackmd.io/TYKEsJ5OQy-4w78NUGRSMA/badge)](https://hackmd.io/TYKEsJ5OQy-4w78NUGRSMA)

-THIS IS CONTINUOUSLY UNDER CONSTRUCTION
+THIS IS UNDER CONSTRUCTION
+Would you like to contribute?
+Join us at the Concepts, Terminologie and Education [Repo](../../README.md)

 ## What is this?

 This concepts page explains the main design objectives of KERI and ACDC, which results in a scope (or context) and links them to

-1. the things we've designed (whitepapers, technical designs)
+1. the things we've _designed_ (whitepapers, technical designs)
-2. the things we've created (repos and code)
+2. the things we've _created_ (repos and code)
-3. the terminology we use.
+3. the terminology we use
+4. the tutorials we offer

-## Why this page?
+## Why Concepts?

-To be better and quicker understood.
-It's a way to anchor our language and the words we use to our objectives.
-This pages shares and exchanges our criteria to why and in which situation something is important to us.
+To be understood better and quicker, to be able to pick your educational material more confidently, and to learn more efficiently.
+These pages share and exchange our criteria to why and in which situation something is important to us.
+It's a way to anchor our language and words we use to our values, findings and objectives.

 ## For Whom?

-The ultimate goal is to make sense in the perception of respectively the newbie -, the advanced - and the advanced **identity expert**.\
+The ultimate goal is to make sense in the perception of the proficient **technical identity expert** who'd like to learn to **code and implement (parts) the KERI suite**.
-We'll not try to reach out to laymen.
+We'll not try to reach out to laymen, newbies, and not to the advanced identity expert or not-technical expert.
+The reason for this is, we'd like to stay focussed.

+## Collateral usage
+Of course we happen to also serve newcomers and more advanced people with explanation matching their level of knowledge, however, we do not aim at educating those user groups.

 ## How?
 A static site generated on Github, that uses resources all over the web and can be commented on.

 Also a [howto](https://github.com/WebOfTrust/WOT-terms/tree/main/howto) will be written along side to inform contributors how to add, link and amend resources.